Skip To Main Content

 The Campbell Building gymnasium was added in 1967.
 The Rosemont addition was built the following year as a residence for nuns (it is now largely office space).
 Having acquired the historic R.F.
 Conway House in 1959 (where Hardey Prep once held classes), the campus had grown to occupy the entire east side of its block of Sheridan.

 In May 2004, a 33,000-square-foot academic wing, known as Sheridan South, was dedicated by Francis Cardinal George.
 It added science and computer labs, a new library, multi-purpose meeting room and 12 classrooms.
-In December 2015, the multi-purpose room was refurbished and four new 5th grade classrooms were added to the Sheridan South Wing, replacing what was a rooftop playground space.
-Plans are currently underway for expanding the current Sheridan Road playground.
+In December 2015, the multi-purpose room was refurbished and four new 5th grade classrooms were added to the Sheridan South Wing.